NIEM/NIEM-Training/Master NIEM Document/Exercise_Solutions.md

 -   [j:VictimType](http://niem5.org/wayfarer/j/VictimType.html)
 -   [nc:WeaponType](http://niem5.org/wayfarer/nc/WeaponType.html)

-Q.  How many different elements can represent these kinds of roles?
+Q:  How many different elements can represent these kinds of roles?
 What are they?
 (Hint: Wayfarer is the best tool for this.)

-A. Wayfarer can show **all** the elements that are of or derived from any of these types.
+A: Wayfarer can show **all** the elements that are of or derived from any of these types.

 ## Code Tables

-Q. Going back to the primary color of a commercial vehicle, is there any difference between the different code table options?
+Q: Going back to the primary color of a commercial vehicle, is there any difference between the different code table options?

-A. Yes, one uses abbreviations, the other full words.
+A: Yes, one uses abbreviations, the other full words.
 These are quite similar, in terms of conceptual colors, but other similar tables can vary widely.

-Q. Why might there be all these different code tables for this?
+Q: Why might there be all these different code tables for this?
 (You won't be expected to actually know this, but it's good to ponder it.)

-A. Different domains have different preferences and requirements.
+A: Different domains have different preferences and requirements.
 NIEM's domains allow them to each do it their own way.

-Q. Find all the values for a person's eye color.
+Q: Find all the values for a person's eye color.

-A. They're all listed at [`PersonEyeColorCodeSimpleType`](http://niem5.org/wayfarer/j/PersonEyeColorCodeSimpleType_codes.html):
+A: They're all listed at [`PersonEyeColorCodeSimpleType`](http://niem5.org/wayfarer/j/PersonEyeColorCodeSimpleType_codes.html):

 - BLACK
 - BLUE